Krappa322/arcdps_healing_stats/README.md

 This includes outgoing healing per agent and per skill, as well as filtering to only include your own subgroup/squad or to exclude minions.
 Format of the window title and contents are fully configurable and windows can be configured to show different data (targets healed, skills used to heal, total healing).

+## Installation
+Requires [ArcDPS](https://www.deltaconnected.com/arcdps/).

+Download the latest [arcdps_healing_stats.dll](https://github.com/Krappa322/arcdps_healing_stats/releases/latest) from the Releases page.
+Drag and drop arcdps_healing_stats.dll into the bin64\ directory (same directory as where arcdps d3d9.dll is)

 ## Usage
 Toggle any window under the "Heal Stats" menu in the arcdps main menu.
 Right-click the window to see more options and hover over options to see what they do.
 All configuration is done per window, and there can be up to 10 different windows.

-## Installation
-Requires [ArcDPS](https://www.deltaconnected.com/arcdps/).

-Drag and drop arcdps_healing_stats.dll into the bin64\ directory (same directory as where arcdps d3d9.dll is)

 ## Issues and requests
 Please report issues and requests using the github issue tracker